Tech4Aditya/Tech4Aditya/README.md

 # Aditya Pandey
-They say the best, I say the
+They say the best, I say the least